jtelszasz/blog_project/_posts/2014-07-31-Feeding-The-Data-Monster.md

 Since BGE has signed on to use the Green Button data standard (like most utilities using smart meters have) I'm hoping to use a sample dataset, since it would easily be replaced by my own data once it's available.

 The National Institute for Standards and Technology has a <a href='https://collaborate.nist.gov/twiki-sggrid/bin/view/SmartGrid/GreenButtonSDK'>list of available sample datasets on their website</a> for the software development kit, or SDK.
 It isn't specified what type of building or location the samples are from, but they do provide hourly profiles that add up to a full year's worth of data.
+This may be worth digging into.

 The <a href='https://collaborate.nist.gov/twiki-sggrid/bin/view/SmartGrid/GreenButtonSDK'>same NIST website</a> links to some data from San Diego Gas and Electric (SDGE).
 There are multiple hourly datasets listed, and they specify a region within SDGE's territory that the data have come from (coastal, inland, desert, etc.)